How to Write Better AI Prompts

 Show one example

 One good example of the desired output is worth a paragraph of instructions.
-This is called few-shot prompting.
+This is called few-shot prompting (as opposed to zero-shot, where the model gets instructions only).

 Now convert: Input: March 8, 2026."